SalehAhmad1/LegalBot/Some_Relavant_Docs/Project_To_Dos.md

     - Scrapper will scrape the data and upload to vector db

 - Chatbot
-    - The chatbot id developed using langchain and works and is justa normal chatbot.
+    - The chatbot id developed using langchain and works and is just a normal chatbot.